top of page

 Long Island City is at a crossroads...

-The City’s OneLIC rezoning plan is moving toward a final City Council vote on October 29, and arts and culture have not yet been included in the plan.
-This rezoning affects Culture Lab LIC and the entire surrounding area north of us.
+The City’s OneLIC Neighborhood Plan is moving toward a final City Council vote on October 29.
+Despite strong community input, arts and culture are still not meaningfully included in the plan.

 This is about more than zoning, it is about the future of our creative community.
 If we do not speak up now, the story of LIC’s incredible arts scene could be erased from its next chapter.